All Episodes

 It could be very interesting.

-Um may be right.
+Well, you may be right.

-And I, you know, the conventional wisdom is always wrong.
+And the conventional wisdom is always wrong.

-If this guy's right, if Rudy has a file on them and they got a file on Rudy, and they're both telling each other you play low, and I'm releasing what I got in here.
+If this guy's right, if Rudy has a file on them and they got a file on Rudy, and they're both telling each other, you play low and I'm releasing what I got in here.

-Uh of course the Clintons would say, you can't possibly have any more than what anybody else already knows.
+Of course, the Clintons would say, you can't possibly have any more than what anybody else already knows.

-So you go ahead and talk about.
+So you go ahead and talk about it.

 We've already had that stuff dumped on us, and we have dealt with it, Rudy.